codeliya/codeliya/README.md

 - 💡 Contribute your idea: ...
 # codeliya: Your First Step into Programming

 Welcome to **codeliya**, the beginner-friendly platform designed to introduce you to the exciting world of programming!
-Whether you're just starting out or have little to no coding experience, **<\>odeliya** will help you understand the fundamentals of programming in a fun and engaging way.
+Whether you're just starting out or have little to no coding experience, **codeliya** will help you understand the fundamentals of programming in a fun and engaging way.

 ## 🚀 What is codeliya?